avr-aics-riken/HIVE/doc/data_loaders.md

 * Polygon(TRI_3, QUAD_4)
   * QUAD_4 is converted to 2 triangles.
 * Tetra(TETRA_4)
+  * Representad as BufferTetraData.
 * Prism(PENTA_6)
+  * Representad as BufferSolidData.
 * Pyramid(PYRA_5)
+  * Representad as BufferSolidData.
 * Hexa(HEXA_8)
+  * Representad as BufferSolidData.

 Tetra, Prism, Pyramid and Hexa are represented as Solid primitive.